 |Previous||INDEX||To Book 2|

-There have been “Author Aside” commentaries every couple parts; if you’ve missed those, I’m linking to the upcoming one here, which explains why I’m moving to “Book 2” versus “Arc 1.5” or something.
+There have been “Author Aside” commentaries every couple parts; those will be less frequent now.
+I’m linking to the upcoming one here, which explains why I’m moving to “Book 2” versus “Arc 1.5” or something.